CIShell/CIShell/testing/org.cishell.testing.convertertester.core.new/src/org/cishell/testing/convertertester/core/test_files/ReportREADME.txt

 There are three major reports: All Tests Report,
  All Converters Report, and Annotated Graph Report.

-Bug Notes: The following problems (as well as others) are known, and should be corrected.

-1. Data Manager is unable to collapse trees of data by default.

-2. Some annoying converters output their exceptions to the logger directly instead of returning them.
-We need to redirect this information into the reports.

-3. CIShell sometimes goofs with the numbering of the reports, and either changes the last digit or adds ".1" to the end of everything.

 ALL TESTS REPORT

 All Tests Report provides results test by test.